HERE IS A GALE WARNING

 dm4.jpg

-Denis Masi 1968-1972, curated by Andrée Cookeand Dan Edwards, is a segment of works which celebrates some of Masi’s most significant performance and photographic pieces from that period.
+Curated by Andrée Cooke and Dan Edwards, celebrates some of Masi’s most significant performance and photographic pieces from that period.

-The exhibition is at Darbyshire London, N1 from 26th April to 27th July 2017, viewing by appointment only.
+The exhibition is at Darbyshire London, N1, 26th April to 27th July 2017, viewing by appointment only.

 LIFE, BELIEF AND BEYOND AT MODERN ART OXFORD 15 JULY - 15 OCTOBER